dkwon1223/fitlit/README.md

 ## Set Up
 1. Fork this repository
 2. Clone your own local version of the repository
+3. Run `npm install`
-3. Run `npm start` to start the server
+4. Run `npm start` to start the server
-4. Navigate to the address provided within the terminal ex: http://localhost:8080/
+5. Navigate to the address provided within the terminal ex: http://localhost:8080/

 ## Test Driven Development
 This application uses a combination of Mocha Testing Framework and Chai Assertion Library